 If I learned a thing or two from watching my parents cooking Asian cuisine growing up, to begin with:

 - Garlic 蒜

-are the three ingredients you will find in most of Chinese food.
+These are the three ingredients you will find in most Chinese food.

-Similar to corn starch that acts as a thickener, arrowroot flour is great gluten free, paleo, andWhole30 alternative to use in this sticky Asian sauce recipe.
+Similar to corn starch that acts as a thickener, arrowroot flour is a great gluten-free, paleo, andWhole30 alternative to use in this sticky Asian sauce recipe.